Male Breast Reduction (Gynaecomastia Correction)

 There are a number of reasons why gynaecomastia can occur.
 It is relatively common in young male teenagers due to the usual hormonal imbalances during puberty.
 In most cases, this will settle without treatment being necessary.
 Other causes include obesity, liver disease, abnormal hormonal problems, and the use of certain medications or anabolic steroids.
 These causes need to be excluded before surgery can be considered.
 The technique used to treat enlarged male breasts usually involves liposuction that is performed through a surgical excision made at the edge of the areola.

-What happens at my male breast reduction consultation?
+What happens at my gynaecomastia correction consultation?

 It may have taken you a long time to seek treatment for the condition known as Gynaecomastia.
 Dr Norris appreciates the courage needed for many men to visit a surgeon.
 You are assured that you will be treated with the utmost sympathy and discretion.
 Because there a number of potential medical causes for gynaecomastia you will be questioned about other symptoms, your past medical history, and the use of drugs and medications.

-At the end of this initial consultation you will have a very good idea of what will be possible for you.
+At the end of this initial consultation you should have a good idea of what will be possible for you.
 Dr Norris will arrange for a quotation for you which will provide detailed options for your surgery.
 Some of the surgical fee may be covered by Medicare and your Health Fund.

 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.
 This additional time with Dr Norris will allow you to ask any new questions you have, discuss anything you need clarification on and provide you with a date for the procedure.